-Three experts – Prerna Agarwal from recruitment consultancy 33 Talent, who specialises in Technology recruitment in Asia Pacific; Sheryl Elnar, Salt’s Practice Lead for Technology & Sales; and Lim Teck Yong, Regional Head of People team in Shopee – share their best practices for keeping tech talent around, even as job-hopping continues to be common in today’s workforce.
+Three experts – Prerna Agarwal from recruitment consultancy 33 Talent, who specialises in Technology recruitment in Asia Pacific; Sheryl Elnar, Salt, a global, award-winning digital recruitment agency‘s Practice Lead for Technology & Sales; and Lim Teck Yong, Regional Head of People team in Shopee – share their best practices for keeping tech talent around, even as job-hopping continues to be common in today’s workforce.

 It may all boil down to a combination of positive work culture, benefits that demonstrate investment into employees’ well-being, and allowing them to make an impact, say Prerna, Sheryl, and Teck Yong.